 Two Transmission Systems

-El Salvador provides two distinct paths for sending DTEs to the Ministerio de Hacienda, designed to serve businesses of different sizes.
+El Salvador provides two paths for sending DTEs to the Ministerio de Hacienda:

-Sistema de Facturacion DTE is a free government-provided invoicing tool available at admin.factura.gob.sv, intended for taxpayers issuing 100 or fewer documents per month.
-It is also available as a mobile app on Google Play.
-This system eliminates the need for commercial software or custom integrations, lowering the compliance barrier for micro and small businesses that would otherwise face disproportionate implementation costs.
-Taxpayers using this tool generate, sign, transmit, and receive their Sello de Recepcion entirely within the government platform.
+- Sistema de Facturacion DTE: Free government invoicing tool at admin.factura.gob.sv for taxpayers issuing 100 or fewer documents per month, also available as a mobile app.
+Taxpayers generate, sign, transmit, and receive the Sello de Recepcion inside the government platform.

 Rollout Timeline and Compliance Deadlines